andreydro/ruby-practice/README.md

 + trying tasks from different resources

-+ Versus App about battles between rapper from SPB VERSUS
++ Versus App about battles between rapper from "VERSUS" TV show

 + Sinatra Articles Analyser (+ Redis database) - parsing comments from IT Articles from Onliner.by